Calorique

 How many calories does power walking burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 181 calories during 30 minutes of power walking.
-This is based on a MET value of 5.
+A person weighing 160 lbs (73 kg) burns approximately 191 calories during 30 minutes of power walking.
+This is based on a MET value of 5 for power walking.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of power walking?

-The MET (Metabolic Equivalent of Task) value for power walking is 5.
+The default MET (Metabolic Equivalent of Task) value for power walking is 5, while the selected training style uses MET 5.
 This means power walking burns 5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is power walking good for weight loss?